 These are just some of the patterns of behavior of somebody who might have codependency traits.
 If you’re still not sure, you can take this quiz to see where you fall on a scale of codependency:

 What Do I Do With All This?

 It really depends.
 If you are a DIY type of person, you can start by reading a few books.
 There are plenty of good books available, including workbooks.
 Two of the most reputable authorities on codependency are Melody Beattie and Pia Mellody.
-Join a CODA Twelve Steps local group, (specifically designed for codependents).
-Or see a professional counselor.
+Join a CODA Twelve Steps local group (specifically designed for codependents).
+Or see a professional mental health counselor or psychotherapist.